Mexican Joe Rivers: Boxing Career

+Post- Career life

-His father, Andrew Ybarra, died at aged 58 years on January 23, 1913, of tuberculosis.
-On March 1, 1913, he married Pauline Slert of Santa Monica, California.
-Slert later died in 1918 and Rivers remarried in 1924 to Opal Dean Case in Orange County, California.
+Rivers' father, Andrew Ybarra, died at aged 58 years on January 23, 1913, of tuberculosis.
+On March 1, 1913, Rivers married Pauline Slert of Santa Monica, California.
+Slert died in 1918 and Rivers remarried in 1924 to Opal Dean Case in Orange County, California.

-Rivers was cited incorrectly to have died in 1918 when, after enlisting in World War I, the SS Tuscania was torpedoed.
+Rivers was incorrectly reported to have died in 1918 after enlisting in World War I, when the SS Tuscania, a ship he was serving on, was torpedoed.

 By 1955 he was living alone, in a windowless room on West Second Street in Los Angeles.
 His only possession of value was his father's 200-year-old violin, which he played daily.

 He died on June 26, 1957, in Inglewood, California.
 He was buried in Calvary Cemetery in East Los Angeles.